Frequently asked questions

 Designing your home

-We have 10 standard floor plans.
+We have over 15 floor plans to choose from.
 To keep the process streamlined and costs low, we offer set customization options.
 For example, we can mirror the unit layout and in many cases can add sliding doors and skylights.
 We cannot make changes such as extending the unit’s measurements, adding or removing interior walls, or changing the number of rooms.

 We offer a choice of three interior looks, each with its own designer-selected color palette.
 For simplicity, efficiency, and cost considerations, we offer limited color customization.

-Our standard roof material is a black three-tab asphalt shingle.
+The standard roof material for our Villa series is a black three-tab asphalt shingle.
 We can’t accommodate custom roof materials, but it’s fairly easy to install another roof type on top of the shingle roof.

 Our standard flooring options include carpet and linoleum, with the option to upgrade to plank vinyl.
-While we do not provide wood flooring options at this time, we can ship the unit without flooring if you choose to install your own.
+Some models have the option to use engineered hardwood.

 Our units ship with all of the appliances installed: electric range with oven, refrigerator, dishwasher, microwave/range hood combination, and washer/dryer.